the-tallest-tower/the-tallest-tower.github.io/_posts/2020-09-17-the-scrapheap.md

 }
 ```

 This mixin tells the GC that from now until the end of this scope, every allocation should be redirected to the scrapheap.
-Now all the allocations in this function are practically free (just the cost of bumping a pointer), and deallocation is free (resetting the pointer at the end of the frame).
+Now all the allocations in this function are effectively free (just the cost of bumping a pointer), and deallocation is free (resetting the pointer at the end of the frame).
 As long as I'm not expecting any of the allocations to outlive the frame, I'm in the clear.

 For use cases like this, a scrapheap allocator the best of both worlds.
 Convenient-to-write code, without any allocation or deallocation overhead or contribution to future GC pauses.
 And these use cases make up a significant portion of the allocations that occur in the game each frame.